 Encourage movement in how you set things up.
 Even if you only have a flat sqare to work with, move the water to one corner, the hay to opposite corners and the salt block across the lot from the water.
 This way they have to walk across the lot for everything.
 Keep their area as dry and clean as possible.

-Barefoot Hoof Care
+Corrective Hoof Care

 Finding a person who says they do barefoot trims isn't hard.
 Ask most farriers and they will offer a "barefoot trim."
 Where I come from we call it a pasture trim and it is vastly different from a true barefoot trim.
 In fact, it is the exact same trim given to a horse being prepped for shoes, they just don't nail the shoes on.
-Also, there are types of barefoot trims, by barefoot "professionals" that will also do damage to the hooves.
+Also, there are many types of barefoot trims, by barefoot "professionals" that will also do damage to the hooves.
 So it is important to ask any hoof care professional a lot of questions before hiring them or letting them continue with your horse.

 What's the difference?